 The tourism part of my trip (the first part, up to and including Hwange), for which I was one of the drivers, involved a mixed tour group of 12 adults and children ranging in age from 9 years old to 74 years young.
 Other than in the remotest locations facilities have improved greatly to cater for all age groups and many disabilities.
 We all enjoyed a wonderful trip without any of those "best forgotten moments" that recently seem to have spawned their own range of TV "Fly on the wall" disaster programmes.
 Locations such as Victoria Falls are rapidly becoming "up there with the best of them" facilty-wise.
 Due to the rocky nature of some sites and sheer "out of the way-ness" of some of the lodges, access for wheelchairs and those with ambulatory problems can occasionally be somewhat problematic.
 However I am happy to advise on a case by case basis so please feel free to contact me if you are concerned.

-The Company I was travelling with, and working for, has a comprehensive range of tour opportunities by land, air and cruiseboat (of which they have several operating on Lake Kariba) on offer, and I would be delighted to forward itinerary details or advise on suitable trips for anyone so interested.
+The Company I was travelling with, and working for, has a comprehensive range of tour opportunities by land, air and cruiseboat, (of which they have several operating on Lake Kariba), on offer, and I would be delighted to forward itinerary details or advise on suitable trips for anyone so interested.
 Just let me know your sphere of interest and, based on my experience of a great many trips to the area, I will happily advise you which trips might best suit your needs or, indeed, answer any other questions that you may have.

 Whilst news of political jockeying still seems to occasionally excite the media there was little or no obvious ill effect of it at normal street level and it had no apparent influence on our thorough enjoyment of the Tour through what is rapidly becoming one of those "must go to" Real Africa destinations.